-- Recipients will not be eligible to receive both the BIG & Scott Felton BIG scholarships.
+- Recipients will not be eligible to receive one of the above-mentioned scholarships.

-Please review the first two pages of the attached guidelines for the specific eligibility requirements and dates.
-An applicant must attend the BIG Conference on Tuesday, February 4, 2014 in Waco to receive the scholarship award.
+- Please review the first two pages of the attached guidelines for the specific eligibility requirements and dates.
+The recipients must attend the BIG Conference on Tuesday, January 5, 2021 in Waco to receive the scholarship award.

 The guidelines and application are posted on the BIG page at the following link:

 Helpful Links for Graduating High School Students:

 - Texas 4-H Scholarship Website